IrishIRL/nodejs-secure-authentication/README.md

  ### Logout page
  - [X] Implement secret revocation
  - [X] Decide and implement upon refresh tokens storaging
+ - [X] AccessToken revocation does not verify that the token is correct, possibility for DoS
- - [ ] In case there is only a refresh token, acces token secret will not be revoked
+ - [ ] In case there is only a refresh token, acces token secret is not be revoked.
+Decide if it is needed to be revoked.
- - [ ] Verify that the refreshToken is correct
  ### Other
- - [ ] refreshToken DB has expiration dates of tokens, they should be cleared when time comes
  - [X] Enhance visual part of the code, too many repetative queries.
  - [ ] Further enhance visual part of the code.

+ - [X] WON'T DO: refreshToken DB has expiration dates of tokens, they should be cleared when time comes